Ian Hodder: Academic career

 He was a lecturer at the University of Leeds from 1974 to 1977.
 He then returned to the University of Cambridge, where he was an assistant lecturer (1977 to 1981) and then lecturer (1981 to 1990) in archaeology.
 From 1990 to 2000, he was director of the Cambridge Archaeological Unit and a Fellow of Darwin College, Cambridge.
 The university appointed him Reader in Prehistory in 1990 and Professor of Archaeology in 1996.

 In 1999, Hodder moved to Stanford University in the United States.
 He became Dunlevie Family Professor in 2002.

 From 1993 - 2018, Hodder and an international team of archaeologists carried out new research and excavation of the 9,000-year-old Neolithic site of Çatalhöyük in central Anatolia (modern Turkey).
 He was the Director of the Çatalhöyük Archaeological Project which aimed to conserve the site, put it into context, and present it to the public.
-He endeavoured to explore the effects of non-positivistic methods in archaeology, which included providing each excavator with the opportunity to record his or her own individual interpretation of the site.
-In 2012 he dismissed most of the team, replacing them with other excavators and specialists, citing a need for a "shake up."
+He endeavoured to explore the effects of reflexive methods in archaeology, which included providing each excavator with the opportunity to record his or her own individual interpretation of the site and involving more people in the primary recording of the data.
+In 2012 he dismissed Some of the team, replacing them with other excavators and specialists, citing a need for a "shake up."
 His permit was completed in 2018 when handed over the site to a Turkish team.

+Awards

-He was elected a Fellow of the British Academy (FBA) in 1996.
-In the 2019 Queen's Birthday Honours he was appointed Companion of the Order of St Michael and St George (CMG) for services to archaeology and UK/Turkey relations.
+Hodder has received numerous prizes and honours, including the Oscar Montelius Medal from the Swedish Society of Antiquaries, the Huxley Memorial Medal from the Royal Anthropological Institute, the Fyssen Prize in Paris, the Gold Medal for Distinguished Archaeological Achievement from the Archaeological Institute of America, and honorary degrees from Bristol and Leiden universities.
+In the 2019 Queen’s Birthday Honours, he was appointed Companion of the Order of St Michael and St George (CMG) for services to archaeology and UK–Turkey relations.

+Research

+Post-processual archaeology

+Hodder is known as a leading figure in the development of post-processual archaeological theory, a reaction to processual archaeology that emphasises that interpretations of the past are socially contextual and that culture is actively and meaningfully constructed by knowledgeable agents.

+His work in this area argued that archaeology must incorporate social theory and reflexive methods to understand the cultural and symbolic dimensions of past societies rather than simply relying on scientific positivism.
+His 1986 book Reading the Past applied these interpretive approaches to archaeological evidence and became a foundational text for post-processual thought, developing ideas about multivocality, reflexivity, and the importance of documenting archaeological interpretation as a contextualised act.